JLAC11/JLAC11.github.io/project-ecobike/a-first-glance.md

 title: A first glance at Ecobici data
 ---

-Let's take a first look at what can be found in the Ecobici dataset[^1].
+Let's take a first look at what can be found in the Ecobici dataset[^1], viewing the most common origin and destination stations.

 ## Origins